lizradway/strands-mono/context-management/benchmarks/strandley-overview.md

 A weaker model that needs 40+ cycles to explore a repo is *more useful* for benchmarking — it guarantees context limits are hit, which is the exact condition where strategy differences emerge.

 **Recommendation:** Use `gpt-4.1-mini` for all strategy comparisons.
-Run the best model (Opus) once per quarter as a ceiling reference to answer "does context management still matter with frontier models?"
+Run the best model (Opus) once per quarter as a ceiling reference.